motidev/motidev/README.md

 <h2 align='left'>Welcome to my Github profile! ♥️</h2>

 Hi, I'm **Kodi**.
 Developer from some part of the planet.
-I love developing applications.
+I love developing webs.

 <br>